|

 on Australia’s role in the Vietnam War including

-1st Australian Task Force and the
+the 1st Australian Task Force and the

 Special Air Service Regiment.
 The judges were